-- (d) If the foreign national's country is on the list for mandatory notification, then: - Notify the nearest embassy or consulate of the foreign national's country, without delay, of the person's arrest or detention by faxing the appropriate notification form.
+- 2. Forward any communication from the foreign national to his/her consular officers without delay. - (d) If the foreign national's country is on the list for mandatory notification, then: - 1.
+Notify the nearest embassy or consulate of the foreign national's country, without delay, of the person's arrest or detention by faxing the appropriate notification form.
 If no fax confirmation is received, a telephonic notification should be made and documented. - 2.
 Tell the foreign national that this notification has been made and inform him/her without delay that he/she may communicate with his/her consular officers. - 3.
 Forward any communication from the foreign national to his/her consular officers without delay. - 4.
 Document all notifications to the embassy or consulate and retain the faxed notification and any fax confirmation for the inmate's file.